BharathKA13/doc-ai-toolkit/README.md

 ## 📂 Workflow
 1. User uploads or selects documents
 2. Documents are parsed, chunked, and indexed
-3. User asks questions via chat interface
+3. User can request complete analysis of document, can compare 2 documents, and can asks questions via chat interface
-4. Relevant document context is retrieved
+4. Relevant document context (RAG) is retrieved for chat service only
 5. LLM generates an answer grounded in retrieved content
 6. Response is returned with conversational continuity